AI Agents Settings

 3. Provide Instructions

-Outline mandatory elements for every communication (e.g., required notations) along with specific dos and don’ts the AI must follow.
+Outline the mandatory elements for every communication (e.g., required notations) and the specific dos and don’ts the AI must follow.

 Apply general rules to the entire flow, including enabling or disabling AI capabilities.